abhilash1910/nd0130-c2-fusion-starter-midterm/README.md

 # Self-Driving Car Beta Testing Nanodegree

-This is a template submission for the  second course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.
+This is a template submission for the midterm second course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : 3D Object Detection (Midterm).

-## Sensor Fusion and Object detection
+## 3D Object detection

-We have used the [Waymo Open Dataset's](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files) real-world data and applied an extended Kalman fusion filter for tracking several vehicles in this project.
-The following are the tasks completed:
+We have used the [Waymo Open Dataset's](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files) real-world data and used 3d point cloud for lidar based object detection.

-- Building Kalman Filter system to track an object
+- Configuring the ranges channel to 8 bit and view the range /intensity image (ID_S1_EX1)
+- Use the Open3D library to display the lidar point cloud on a 3d viewer and identifying 10 images from point cloud.(ID_S1_EX2)
+- Create Birds Eye View perspective (BEV) of the point cloud,assign lidar intensity values to BEV,normalize the heightmap of each BEV (ID_S2_EX1,ID_S2_EX2,ID_S2_EX3)
+- In addition to YOLO, use the [repository](https://review.udacity.com/github.com/maudzung/SFA3D) and add parameters ,instantiate fpn resnet model(ID_S3_EX1)
+- Convert BEV coordinates into pixel coordinates and convert model output to bounding box format  (ID_S3_EX2)
+- Compute intersection over union, assign detected objects to label if IOU exceeds threshold (ID_S4_EX1)
-- Object tracking and updating tracks (creating and deleting)
+- Compute false positives and false negatives, precision and recall(ID_S4_EX2,ID_S4_EX3)
-- Understanding the association between the data (sensor)
-- Added camera sensor fusion based on lidar fusion

 The project can be run by running